Wallace-Chen/ngCMSHCALMap/README.md

 ```

 The valid RunMode are: HB,HE,HF,HO
-The valid PrdMode are: LMap,EMap,FMap
+The valid PrdMode are: LMap,EMap,FMap,HT

 ###Test of GUI
 javac frm.java